SuperCowPowers/zat/docs/examples.rst

 Streaming Outlier Detector
 --------------------------
 Here we're demonstrating a streaming anomaly detection to show the use of the dataframe_cache class.
-The dataframe_cache allows us to stream data from Bro IDS into a 'time-windowed' dataframe.
+The dataframe_cache allows us to stream data from Bro into a 'time-windowed' dataframe.
 In this example we blah blah..

 - Every 5 seconds we run anomaly detection